i-am-tom/i-am-tom.github.io/_posts/2017-06-26-fantas-eel-and-specification-18.md

 ---
 layout: post
-title: "Fantas, Eel, and Specification 18: Bifunctor + Profunctor"
+title: "Fantas, Eel, and Specification 18: Bifunctor and Profunctor"
 description: Yippee Ki-Yay, All the Functors!
 ---